Moderate Dimension Reduction for $k$-Center Clustering: Introduction

-In light of this, we consider a new regime of \emph{moderate dimension reduction}, where a problem's value is approximated within factor $O(1)$ using target dimension slightly below $O(\log n)$. \footnote{A related approach called low-quality dimension reduction was proposed in~\cite{DBLP:journals/talg/Anagnostopoulos18}.
-Similarly to ours, it refers to a map with target dimension below $O(\log n)$, but its utility is to $(1+\epsilon)$-approximate Nearest-Neighbor Search (NNS), and since NNS is not an optimization problem, their definitions and techniques are rather different from ours. } More precisely, we aim at a tradeoff of achieving $\alpha$-estimation, \footnote{ We say that dimension reduction achieves $\alpha$-estimation if it preserves the problem's optimal value within factor $\alpha$; and we say it achieves $\alpha$-approximation if it also preserves solutions, in a sense that we define formally later.
+In light of this, we consider a new regime of \emph{moderate dimension reduction}, where a problem's value is approximated within factor $O(1)$ using target dimension slightly below $O(\log n)$.\footnote{A related approach called low-quality dimension reduction was proposed in~\cite{DBLP:journals/talg/Anagnostopoulos18}.
+Similarly to ours, it refers to a map with target dimension below $O(\log n)$, but its utility is to $(1+\epsilon)$-approximate Nearest-Neighbor Search (NNS), and since NNS is not an optimization problem, our definitions and techniques are rather different. } More precisely, we aim at the following tradeoff: achieving $\alpha$-estimation,\footnote{ We say that dimension reduction map $f$ achieves $\alpha$-estimation if $1\leq \opt(f(P))\leq \alpha\opt(P)$, where $\opt$ is the optimal value of the problem; and we say it achieves $\alpha$-approximation if it also preserves solutions, in a sense that we define formally later.
 Our results extend to $O(\alpha)$-approximation, but we focus here on $O(\alpha)$-estimation for clarity.} for any desired $\alpha>1$, when reducing to dimension $\log n/\poly(\alpha)$.
-This relaxation of the approximation factor, from $1+\epsilon$ to $\alpha$, may be effective in combating the ``curse of dimensionallity'' phenomenon, because when an algorithm's efficiency is exponential in the dimension (e.g., space complexity in streaming algorithms), bounds of the form $2^{O(\log n)} = n^{O(1)}$ improve to $2^{\log n/\poly(\alpha)}=n^{1/\poly(\alpha)}$.
+This relaxation of the approximation factor, from $1+\epsilon$ to $\alpha$, may be effective in combating the ``curse of dimensionality'' phenomenon, because when an algorithm's efficiency is exponential in the dimension (e.g., space complexity in streaming algorithms), bounds of the form $2^{O(\log n)} = n^{O(1)}$ improve to $2^{\log n/\poly(\alpha)}=n^{1/\poly(\alpha)}$.
 This tradeoff can even yield target dimension $t=O(1)$, by using approximation $\alpha = \polylog(n)$, and this can lead to new results (e.g., streaming algorithms).
+Note that the interesting regime for the target dimension bound is indeed $\log n/\poly(\alpha)$.
+A larger target dimension $t=O(\tfrac{\log n}{\log \alpha})$, can preserve \emph{all the pairwise distances} within factor $\alpha$, see \Cref{sec:all_pairs_moderate_dim} for a proof, however this bound might be less useful, e.g., to get target dimension $t=O(1)$, the approximation becomes $\alpha=\poly(n)$.